Find a safe place for your pet ahead of time

 - Medication and medical records (including proof of rabies vaccination) in a waterproof container.

-- Leashes, harnesses and carriers for transporting pets.
+- Leashes, harnesses and carriers for transporting.

 - Cat litter and litter box.

 - Snakes can be transported in a pillowcase but they must be transferred to more secure housing when they reach the evacuation site.
 If your snakes require frequent feedings, carry their food with you.
 Take a water bowl large enough for soaking as well as a heating pad.

 - Birds and house lizards should be transported in a secure travel cage or carrier.
 In cold weather, wrap a blanket over the carrier and warm up the car before placing birds inside.
 During warm weather, carry a plant mister to mist the birds’ feathers periodically.
 Do not let the birds or lizards out of the cage or carrier.